IBM/kubernetes-operators/docs/lab3.md

 ├── helm-charts
 └── watches.yaml
 ```
-Operator SDK uses the kubernetes [Kustomize](https://github.com/kubernetes-sigs/kustomize) tool for managing the deployment of yaml files, hence `kustomization.yaml` in all the directories. `config/default` and `confg/manager` contains the specification to inject the controller manager container into the operator pod as a side car.
+Operator SDK uses the kubernetes [Kustomize](https://github.com/kubernetes-sigs/kustomize) tool for managing the deployment of yaml files, hence you see the `kustomization.yaml` in all the directories. `config/default` and `confg/manager` contains the specification to inject the controller manager container into the operator pod as a side car.
 The `confg/rbac` folder contains a set of default access control rules.
 Review the `Makefile` to understand the `operator-sdk`, `kustomize` and `docker` commands executed for various tasks.

 Next step, create the API artifacts.
 Provide the name and the location of the helm chart as input parameters to this command.
 This command will create the `crd` folder with the custom resource definition for the Guestbook operator.
 The command picks the latest version of the helm chart, if the helm version parameter is ignored.
 ```